• English

 The Gayer Anderson Museum

-The two houses include significant architectural features not only because the complex is among some rare examples that remain from the Ottoman period, but also because of some other distinctive elements.
+The two houses include significant architectural features not only because the complex is among some rare examples that remain from the Ottoman period but also because of some other distinctive elements.

 About The Gayer Anderson Museum

-The Sahn or the open courtyard of the house has a semi-irregular shape with a white marble fountain in the middle.
-The Sahn of the house, the same as in many other historic houses in Egypt, is the heart of the house with all the floors and the sections of the house opening at the Sahn and not opening towards the exterior of the house.
-This architectural design of houses was common for a number of reasons; the first is to provide a sense of privacy especially to the ladies of the house and the second is to protect the house against dust and dirt making the air inside the house cleaner and fresher.
+The Sahn, or the open courtyard of the house, has a semi-irregular shape with a white marble fountain in the middle.
+Like in many other historic houses in Egypt, the Sahn of the house is the heart of the house, with all the floors and sections of the house opening at the Sahn and not opening towards the house's exterior.
+This architectural design of houses was typical for several reasons; the first is to provide a sense of privacy, especially to the ladies of the house, and the second is to protect the house against dust and dirt, making the air inside the house cleaner and fresher.

 The Gayer Anderson Museum

 The main staircase of the house leads to the roof that used to function as a seating area for the women in the summer.
-There are many basins of water of different sizes located in various locations in the roof for people to use to wash their hands and faces in the summer.
+There are many basins of water of different sizes located in various locations on the roof for people to use to wash their hands and faces in the summer.
 Among the most beautiful sections of the Gayer Anderson Museum is the Persian-style bedroom of the owner of the house.
-The room has a magnificent bed decorated with ivory and mother of pearl.
+The room has a magnificent bed decorated with ivory and a mother of pearl.
 There are also some candle holders and paintings making the room even more attractive to the eye.
 There is also the Turkish hall with its large Chair that has a crown on top of it suggesting that this was a royal hall.
 It also contains some pretty portraits of Mohamed Ali and Khedive Saied.

 The celebration hall of the Gayer Anderson Museum is one of the most luxurious halls in historical houses in Egypt.
-The hall is around 15 square meters in surface area that is divided into two galleries; the first is featured with its wonderful throne chair decorated with ivory and mother of pearl.
+The hall is around 15 square meters in surface area that are divided into two galleries; the first is featured with its wonderful throne chair decorated with ivory and mother of pearl.
 The middle section of this hall has a wonderfully decorated white marble fountain and the floor of the hall is beautifully ornamented with different light colors of marble.
-Visiting the Gayer Anderson Museum in Cairo is highly recommended for history and Islamic architecture fans as most of the features of the house remaining in a good condition making the visit to the house an enjoyable experience and makes you feel as if you are traveling back in time to the period of the Ottomans.
+Visiting the Gayer Anderson Museum in Cairo is highly recommended for history and Islamic architecture fans as most of the features of the house remain in good condition making the visit to the house an enjoyable experience and making you feel as if you are traveling back in time to the period of the Ottomans.

 HOURS OF OPERATION: